ajhenley/gitbook/loop_debugging_activity.md

-# Loop debugging activity
+###Loop debugging activity

-<p>The following program is supposed to allow the user to input as many things as they want until they stop.
-Each time it is supposed to repeat what the user said, can you fix it?</p>
+The following program should to allow the user to input as many things as they want until they stop.
+Each time it is supposed to repeat what the user said, can you fix it?

 ```java
 import java.util.Scanner;